nmmull/CS320-Prototype/README.md

    dune build
    ```

-5. Test your code against a small test suite as you get close to a final solution
+5. Test your code against a small OUnit test suite as you get close to a final
+   solution

    ```
    dune test